Thousands participate in Manchester run as hunt for accomplices continues

 Children also took part in the Mini Great Manchester Run as huge crowds gathered to watch the annual event.

-It came as Manchester police said Sunday night they had arrested another man in connection with the bombing, bringing the total number in custody to 13.
+Manchester police said Monday morning they had arrested another man in connection with the bombing, bringing the total number in custody to 14.
 And British Interior Minister Amber Rudd said more members of the alleged terror network that supported Manchester suicide bomber Salman Abedi's were "potentially" still at large.

 The announcement sparked concern that the network had not been fully contained the day after the terrorism threat level was lowered due to significant progress in the investigation.